alexanderbarati/deep_learining/README.md

+#Deep Learining
-# In this repository, I share my learning process in deep learning.
+### In this repository, I share my learning process in deep learning.